|

 Flon’s flag and the Ancestors “live free or die”

-injustice.
-Even if they died for this, they would not accept injustice.
+with injustice.
+Even if they died for this, they would not accept

-African Ancestors left us in Haiti?
-No. Haitians cannot and still
+the African Ancestors left us in Haiti?
+No. Haitians cannot and

 MINUSTHA was clearly informed Haiti prefers tractors and bulldozers